theupdateframework/specification/tuf-spec.md

 non-volatile storage as FILENAME.EXT.

-  * **3.1**. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes and version number listed in timestamp metadata.
+  * **3.1**. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes (if any) and version number listed in the trusted timestamp metadata.
 If hashes and version do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **3.2**. **Check signatures.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata